 Description

-DESCRIPTION: Christ Church (Hampstead) War Memorial is located between the north-west corner angle buttresses of Christ Church (Grade II-listed), on a raised area of hard-standing.
+Christ Church (Hampstead) War Memorial is a First World War memorial situated between the north-west corner angle buttresses of Christ Church, which is also a Grade II-listed building.
+The memorial is placed on a raised area of hard-standing.

-It consists of a stone Celtic wheel-head cross with a four-sided shaft rising from a three-stepped base.
-The cross-head has decorative carved knot work to the arms and a circular emboss to the centre; the wheel has three circular embosses to each segment.
-The north-west face of the shaft carries the names of the dead, including their rank and regiment.
-All lettering is incised and painted black.
+It features a stone Celtic wheel-head cross with a four-sided shaft that rises from a three-stepped base.
+The cross-head is adorned with decorative carved knot work on the arms and a circular emboss in the center; the wheel has three circular embosses on each segment.
+The names of the fallen, including their rank and regiment, are inscribed on the north-west face of the shaft, with all lettering incised and painted black.

-SUBSIDIARY FEATURES: the memorial is enclosed to either side within the angle buttresses of the church and stands within a small, curved area of raised hard-standing.
-A band of brick kerbing surmounted by modern, metal railings* denotes the north-western boundary.
+The memorial is flanked by the angle buttresses of the church and is set within a small, curved area of raised hard-standing.
+A band of brick kerbing topped with modern metal railings marks the north-western boundary.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.